matplotlib/matplotlib.github.com/_sources/faq/howto_faq.rst.txt

 *top* = 0.9
     the top of the subplots of the figure
 *wspace* = 0.2
-    the amount of width reserved for blank space between subplots, expressed as a fraction of the average axis width *hspace* = 0.2
+    the amount of width reserved for space between subplots, expressed as a fraction of the average axis width *hspace* = 0.2
-    the amount of height reserved for white space between subplots, expressed as a fraction of the average axis height
+    the amount of height reserved for space between subplots, expressed as a fraction of the average axis height

 If you want additional control, you can create an